 Creativity is not a noun or even a verb—it is a place, a space, a gathering, a union a where—wherein the Divine powers of creativity and the human power of imagination join forces. – Matthew Fox

-Creating Space is a project of Anawim Arts conducting online interviews and discussions of creativity and the intersection with spirituality.
+Creating Space is a project of Anawim Arts.
+Each month, Karen Hurley Kuchar hosts an online interview and discussion of creativity and the intersection with spirituality.
 By hearing from and interacting with active artists about their creative practice and its relationship to their spirituality, we inspire, cultivate and expand the creative impulse within each of us.
 We invite you to join the live interview events as they take place or to view the recorded interviews.

 Rose E DeSloover was the Creating Space guest on March 21, 2021.
 Rose is a conceptual artist whose work challenges you to see art in the everyday items around you.
 If you missed the event, you can see the video here.